dmlc/treelite/docs/index.rst

 .. code-block:: python

   # Like export_srcpkg, but generates a shared library immediately
+  # Use this only when the host and target machines are compatible
   model.export_lib(toolchain='gcc', libpath='./mymodel.so', verbose=True)

 Make predictions on the target machine: